tendicahyaputra/tendicahyaputra/README.md

 ### Yoo! 👋 Let's get started!
-<sub> Hi!
-I’m Tendi Cahya Putra a passionate Information Systems student at Gunadarma University with a big love for data! 📊✨ I'm especially interested in how data can tell powerful stories through processing and analysis and I’m always eager to learn more! </sub>
+Hi!
+I’m Tendi Cahya Putra a passionate Information Systems student at Gunadarma University with a big love for data! 📊✨ I'm especially interested in how data can tell powerful stories through processing and analysis and I’m always eager to learn more!

 <!-- ![uhuy](img/github-header-image.png) -->
 <!--
 **tendicahyaputra/tendicahyaputra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.